openshift/kube-compare/addon-tools/report-creator/README.md

 report-creator -j <COMPARE_JSON_OUTPUT_PATH> [flags]

 Flags
-  -h, --help            help for create-report
+  -h, --help            help for report-creator
   -j, --json string     Path to the file including the json output of the cluster-compare command -o, --output string   Path to save the report (default "report.xml")
 ```